 Genesis 38: 27-30

-Zerah’s twin Perez, whose name means “to breach or to break”, actually does break through what was seemingly meant to be the right of his brother.
-It is through the line of Perez, not Zerah (whose name means to arise/dawn/come forth) that Yeshua comes forth to be the salvation of the earth.
+Zerah’s twin Perez, whose name meant “to breach or to break”, actually did break through what was traditionally meant to be the right of his brother.
+It was through the line of Perez, not Zerah, that Yeshua came forth to be the salvation of the earth.
 He would be the little seedling coming forth to save the world through the breach.

-Ultimately I think we are to understand Zerah as a false first born.
-Someone who reached for the task but never got there.
-Perez broke through and became the ancestor of the true First Born, the Messiah who takes on the curse of the scarlet thread and become a sacrifice for us all.
+Ultimately I think we are to understand Zerah as a false first born… someone who reached for the task but never got there.
+Perez broke through and became the ancestor of the true First Born, the Messiah who took on the curse of the scarlet thread and became the sacrifice for us all.

 Rahab and the Scarlet Thread

 Many years later the scarlet thread made a reappearance.
 A Canaanite woman risked her life for a few Hebrew men and a God she did not yet know.

 Rahab lived as a harlot and an innkeeper.
 At some point she heard of the rumours of the3 powerful Hebrew God, YHWH.
 With wisdom she recognized that this was no false god; this Hebrew God, called YHWH, was the true God.
 Rahab may not have had a personal relationship with YHWH at this point, but she certainly knew what side to be on.
 As a result, she offered to hide Joshua’s spies.

 In return for her courage and kindness, Rahab asked to be spared when the Hebrew army ascended on Jericho.
 In her formal request she made the spies swear to her by YHWH.
 She did not say by “your God” rather she recognized YHWH as The God: